-Meat alternatives are nothing new.
-Tofu, a minimally processed plant protein, has been a dietary staple for a thousand years.
-Lentils, beans and grains have similarly substituted for or supplemented meat in people's diets.
-But encouraging people to cook more lentils or homemade veggie burgers provides little opportunity for corporate profit.
+In recent decades, many Western societies have seen a growing interest in vegetarian diets that exclude meat altogether.
+But encouraging people to eat more tofu or homemade veggie burgers provides little opportunity for corporate profit.
 Nor might these options appeal to people who prefer the taste and texture of meat.

-Next-generation meat and seafood alternatives (what we call "lab meat") seek to lure health- or ecoconscious consumers by more closely mimicking meat products.
+Next-generation meat and seafood alternatives seek to lure health- or eco-conscious consumers by more closely mimicking meat products.
 These largely fall into two camps.
-First, cellular agriculture (cultured meat) extracts tissues from living animals and separates muscle stem cells, which are grown into muscle fibers.
-The process takes place in a sterile laboratory environment and uses growth mediums such as fetal calf serum or chicken embryo extract, as well as various foodandwaterwatch.org additives, to help the muscle fibers look and taste like familiar meat and seafood products.
+First, cellular agriculture (cultured foodandwaterwatch.org meat) extracts tissues from living animals and separates muscle stem cells, which are grown into muscle fibers.
+The process takes place in a sterile laboratory environment and uses growth mediums such as fetal calf serum or chicken embryo extract, as well as various additives, to help the muscle fibers look and taste like familiar meat and seafood products.
 This technology remains in its infancy; to date, no country aside from Singapore has approved cultured meat products for commercial sale.

-In contrast, the second camp - plant-based meat - has seen an explosion of brands mimicking familiar meat products like burgers, sausages and seafood.
+In contrast, the second camp - plant-based meat has seen an explosion of brands mimicking familiar meat products like burgers, sausages and seafood.
 U.S. sales rose 37 percent between 2017 and 2019 alone.
 Plant-based dairy products such as creamer and yogurt also saw huge growth - 193 percent and 129 percent, respectively.

 However, these are not your mother's veggie burgers made with beans and other whole plant ingredients.
 Many plant-based meats rely on ultra-processed food additives to provide nutrients such as proteins, as well as qualities like texture and juiciness that closely resemble meat.
 For example, the Impossible Burger transfers DNA from the roots of soybeans to a genetically modified (GMO) yeast to produce a protein called "heme", which is added to make the burger "bleed" like rare ground beef.
-Given the reliance on ultra-processing and genetic modification, the term "lab meat" is apt; we use the term to describe both these ultra-processed meat/seafood alternatives, as well as cultured meat/seafood.